htcondor/htcondor/docs/users-manual/submitting-a-job.rst

    identified, they can be corrected on the spot.
 -  Development may have an interactive nature, and proceed more quickly when done on a pool machine.
-It may also be that the development platforms required reside within Condor’s purview as execute hosts.
+It may also be that the development platforms required reside within Condor's purview as execute hosts.